Campbell Wright

 Campbell McRae Wright (born 25 May 2002) is a New Zealand and American biathlete.
 He made his Biathlon World Cup debut in 2021 and represented New Zealand at the 2022 Winter Olympics in Beijing.
 In 2023, he became the first New Zealander and Southern Hemisphere athlete to win a medal in biathlon, after winning the 10 km sprint at the 2023 Junior World Championships.
-In 2025, he became the most decorated American biathelete in a single World Championship, after winning two silver medals in the Sprint and Pursuit in the 2025 Biathlon World Championships in Lenzerheide.
+In 2025, he became the most decorated American biathlete in a single World Championship, after winning two silver medals in the Sprint and Pursuit in the 2025 Biathlon World Championships in Lenzerheide, Switzerland.

 Early life

 Born in Rotorua on 25 May 2002, Wright is one of four sons of Americans Scott and Alison Wright, who emigrated to New Zealand in 1993.
 Scott Wright, an audiologist, was one of the founders of Bay Audiology New Zealand, and sold his interest in the company in 2009.
 One of Campbell's brothers is racing cyclist Paul Wright.
-The family moved to the Wanaka area in 2011.
+The family moved to the Wānaka area in 2011.
 Campbell Wright was educated at Mount Aspiring College.

 Career

 2016–2021: Early Career

 Wright began cross-country skiing at Snow Farm when he was ten years old and took up biathlon in 2017.
-During his mid-teens he spent the Northern Hemisphere winters based in Canada, racing in age group and club competitions, and in 2017 he won the 21km race at the Merino Muster.
+During his mid-teens he spent the Northern Hemisphere winters based in Canada, racing in age group and club competitions, and in 2017 he won the 21 km race at the Merino Muster.
 He competed at the Biathlon Youth World Championships in 2019, 2020 and 2021, with a best result of sixth in the sprint biathlon in 2020.
 He represented New Zealand at the 2020 Winter Youth Olympics, where he was the team's flagbearer at the opening ceremony, finishing fourth in the 7.5 km sprint biathlon and sixth in the 12.5 km individual biathlon events.
 He also competed in three cross-country skiing events at the Winter Youth Olympics.